-It’s quilted!!!
-Now for the picking the Quilt Show Theme….
+It’s quilted!!! and ready for A Quilted Paradise ….
 (Special thanks to AnnMarie Cowley for the beautiful quilting…) and Sue Nichols for the binding.
-Ticket sales SOON!!

 We are very excited to share with you the “back story” and progress in the making of our 2022 Quilt Show Raffle Quilt.
 Check back often to see and learn updates on this project and when and where tickets will be available to win this beautiful quilt.

 Quilt Top pieced and history told by Robbie Berg

 This beautiful quilt top was generously donated by Robbie Berg, WQG Member, and quilted by AnnMarie Cowley, WQG Member/LongArm Artist.
 AnnMarie has also generously donated her services as well as batting/backing to bring this quilt to life.
 Thank you, Ladies!!